IFNF Infographic

 The IFNF grant program seeks to:

-• Leverage private and public capital other than USFS appropriations to support agency priorities;
+• Leverage private and public capital other than USFS annual appropriations to support agency priorities;

 • Deliver measurable social, ecological, and financial outcomes to multiple stakeholders;